kayannet/SimHospital/README.md

 <h2 style="color:#4F81BD;">Notebook Overview</h2>

+From Quarter 1:
+These files are our EDA and simulation building using MIMIC Data.

 | File | Language | Description |
 |------|----------|-------------|
 | [ucsd_health_simulation.html](src/notebooks/ucsd_health_simulation.html) | Python | DES file with UCSD health data, modeled using multiple arrival rates in order to infer proper resource capacities |
 | [mimic_simulation.py](src/simulation/mimic_simulation.py) | Python | Multi-hospital model with MIMIC data, synthesized 3 different hospitals (to resemble UCSD's system) and experimented with dynamic routing based on whether or not the patient is marked as high acuity |
 | [ucsd_health_eda.html](src/notebooks/ucsd_health_eda.html) | Python | Exploratory data analysis of UCSD Health data, includes aggregates and tables (no PHI)|

 From Quarter 1: